mne-tools/mne-hcp/doc/index.rst

 ------------

 The following main and additional dependencies are required to use MNE-HCP:

     - MNE-Python master branch
-- the MNE-Python dependencies, specifically:
+    - the MNE-Python dependencies, specifically
         - scipy
         - numpy
         - matplotlib
     - scikit-learn (optional)

 Quickstart
 ==========